 8- Taxonomy (/takˈsɒnəmi/) It is the study of the naming and classification of organisms into groups and subgroups. e.g. identification of the taxonomic position of a newly discovered animal species in an area.

 9- Paleontology (/pæl.i.ɒnˈtɒl.ə.dʒi/) It is the study of fossils, which are the remains of extinct organisms e.g. estimating the age of the dinosaur’s skeleton.

-10- Environmental biology: It deals with the study of the interactions between the organisms and their environment.
-For Example the effect of pollution on human health or human activities which increase pollution on the planet.
+10- Environmental biology: It deals with the study of the interactions between organisms and their environment.
+For Example, the effect of pollution on human health or human activities increases pollution on the planet.

 12- parasitology (/pare-ə-sə-TAWL-ə-jee/) This branch deals with the study of parasites e.g. study of mosquito, bacteria. worms harming the bodies of animals are all parasites.
 Plants also have other parasitic plants i.e. Cuscuta.